 Using the above theorem and the fact that $dtd(P_{10})=3$, we can conclude that \begin{corollary} We can count subgraph $P_{10}$ in time $O(n^3)$ using constant space. \end{corollary}

-Using \Cref{thm:9vertices}, we get $O(n^3)$ time constant space algorithm upto nine vertices.
-We now show hardness result for ten vertices.
+Using \Cref{thm:9vertices}, we get an $O(n^3)$ time constant space algorithm up to nine vertices.
+We now present the hardness results for ten vertices.
 Consider a DAG on ten vertices, which is one subdivision of $k_4$.
-Using the reduction shown in the prove of \Cref{con:paul}, we get that it reduces to counting $k_4$ in general graph.
+Using the reduction shown in the proof of \Cref{con:paul}, we get that it reduces to counting $k_4$ in a general graph.
 Now, assuming the conjecture that no $O(n^{4-\varepsilon})$-time and constant-space algorithm exists, for counting $k_4$ in general graphs.
 We get that there is no $O(n^{4-\varepsilon})$-time and constant-space algorithm for counting $k_4$ with one subdivision in bounded degenerate graphs.

 It is worth noting that efficient algorithms for counting cliques exist using combinatorial techniques or fast matrix multiplication.
 However, both these approaches require non-constant space.
-To achieve constant-space algorithms, one must rely on divide-and-conquer strategies based on tree-depth or matched tree-depth.
+To achieve constant-space algorithms, one must rely on divide-and-conquer strategies based on tree depth or matched tree depth.
 As shown earlier, $\operatorname{dtd}$ is bounded above by tree-depth.
 For sparse patterns, matched tree-depth can lead to faster algorithms.
 For example, all patterns with at most eleven edges can be counted in $O(n^3)$ time and constant space.
 Consequently, as a corollary, the paths $P_{12}$ and cycles $C_{11}$ can also be counted as subgraphs in $O(n^3)$ time and constant space.
 However, for dense patterns and induced subgraph counting, DAG treedepth provides a more advantageous framework compared to previously known constant-space algorithms.